SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-field-customizer.md

     ![SharePoint client-side solution scaffolded successfully](../../../images/ext-field-yeoman-complete.png)

     For information about troubleshooting any errors, see [Known issues](../../known-issues-and-common-questions.md).

+6. Once the scaffolding completes, lock down the version of the project dependencies by running the following command:

+    ```sh
+    npm shrinkwrap
+    ```

-6. When the solution scaffolding is complete, type the following into the console to start Visual Studio Code.
+7. Next, type the following into the console to start Visual Studio Code.

     ```
     code .